-&lt;sup>10 A church which subscribes to the doctrine of the Holy Trinity or a church recognised by Churches Together in England.
-This will be any salaried person employed at this school when the application is made.
+9 This will be any salaried person employed at this school when the application is made.
 Where the duties of a member of staff are undertaken at different schools in a federation or chain of schools, there will be admissions priority only at one school.
 This will be at the member of staff's base school.
 Where that can't be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.

-&lt;sup>12 To be eligible, children must attend for at least half of their free Early Years Entitlement.
+10 To be eligible, children must attend for at least half of their free Early Years Entitlement.
 There is no additional priority with regard to sessions other than those funded by the Early Years Entitlement.
 We welcome applications for children regardless of where their Early Years provision has been.